STFUjs/STFU/README.md

 🌑🌑🌑🌕: 0001: Infrastructure LINE 🌕 ("active" Lines of Bits)
 🌑🌑🌑🌑: 0000: Infrastructure LINE 🌑 ("Banked" Lines of Bits)

-<h1>Logical Direction:</h1>

-After the "4" bits in the Tree of Connectedness, each consequent bit and any more bits in the arbitrary scope STFU indicate the Logical Directions of each Turn.

-In "STFU8": STFU(7), there are "4" 3i more bits in the Block.

-Each Indication of Logical Direction, Turns in the Implementation, refined the Resolver.

-{🌑: ,🌕: }

-<h2>Indicated Direction:</h2>

 <h3>Wraps of Information: {ON,OFF}</h3>